-This course is for all freshmen dance majors.
-Whether an emphasis on the modern dance techniques of Horton or African Dance, this introductory class will focus dance class protocol, achieving sustained control, refinement and movement versatility.
-This class will increase confidence and self-expression through movement possibilities within these modern dance vocabularies.
-Students will be exposed to health and wellness for the dancer, the historical and cultural foundations of these modern dance forms, and their influence on current dance culture.
+Like Ballet, Modern is taken by all dancers during each year of their 4 year studies, here at LACHSA.
+Modern 1 is for all freshmen dance majors.
+The emphasis of this class is learning the fundamentals of Lester Horton dance technique.
+This class will focus on dance protocol, achieving sustained control, refinement and movement versatility.
+This class will increase confidence and self-expression through movement possibilities within modern dance vocabularies.
+Students will be exposed to health and wellness for the dancer, the historical and cultural foundations of modern dance forms, and their influence on current dance culture.

-This course is for sophomores.
-Whether an emphasis on the modern dance styles of Horton technique, contemporary modern technique, or Dunham workshops, this class will emphasize increased physical control, intermediate rhythmic exercises, and self-expression through a deeper understanding of the connection between efficiency, strength, musicality and movement versatility within these modern dance vocabularies.
+Like Ballet, Modern is taken by all dancers during each year of their 4 year studies, here at LACHSA.
+Modern 2 is for all sophomore dance majors.
+The emphasis of this class is learning the fundamentals of Dunham dance technique.
+This class will emphasize increased physical control, intermediate rhythmic exercises, and self-expression through a deeper understanding of the connection between efficiency, strength, musicality and movement versatility within these modern dance vocabularies.
 Students will achieve a deeper understanding of the historical world dance influences on these modern dance forms and their impact on centuries of dance culture through the present.

-This course is for juniors.
-With a focus in Graham technique, this class will emphasize correct alignment for efficiency of movement, increased confidence, artistic self-expression and exposure to historical foundations of this form.
-Students will be challenged with movement that incorporates more complex musicality, emphasizing the unique use of weight, spiral, contraction, center of gravity, line and space.
-Students will be exposed to the historical and diverse cultural foundations of this modern dance form and its impact on current dance culture.
+This course is for juniors and has a focus on both Lester Horton and Martha Graham modern techniques.
+This class will emphasize performance quality, emotional and artistic connections in dance, correct alignment for efficiency of movement, increased confidence, artistic self-expression and exposure to historical foundations of this form.
+Students will be challenged with movement that incorporates more mature performance styles, complex musicality, emphasizing the use of the Graham contraction and spiral, release, and suspension.
+Students will be exposed to the historical and diverse cultural foundations of these modern dance form and its impact on current dance culture.

 This course is for seniors.
-With a focus on Graham technique at a more advanced level, this class will emphasize a deeper understanding of how strong technique facilitates the dancer's ability for freedom of self-expression and development of personal artistry through movement as a soloist and in ensembles.
+With a continued focus and exploration of Lester Horton and Martha Graham modern techniques.
+At the highest and most advanced level, this class will emphasize a deeper understanding of how strong technique facilitates the dancer's ability for freedom of self-expression and development of personal artistry through movement as a soloist and in ensembles.
 Students will achieve a deeper understanding of the classic repertory and influence of this modern form throughout the 20th and 21st centuries.